syntek-lang/docs/spec/grammar/syntactic/declarations/class-declaration.md

 # Class Declaration

 A class declaration stores a class under an identifier.
 The identifier can be used to create an instance of the class.
+A class can optionally extend one class and implement multiple interfaces.

+The class body may only contain variable and function declarations.
+Declarations can be prefixed with `static` to declare them as static.

+When a class is instantiated using the `new` keyword the constructor of the class will be called.
+The constructor is a function inside the class with the same name as the class.
+If a class extends another class the super class must be called before being able to access `this`.
+This can be done by calling `super` and optionally providing arguments.
+If there is no constructor the constructor of the super class will automatically be called.

+`this` is not available inside static functions and when declaring a static variable.
+A static variable can reference a different static variable by accessing the property through the class name.
+Inside non-static functions or when declaring a non-static variable different non-statics can be accessed by using `this`.

+When a class implements an interface it must implement all functions declared on the interface.

 ## Structure